Sanctions squeeze forces Iran to cut oilfield flow

 Last month, Iran acknowledged that exports had fallen sharply - down 20-30 percent from normal volumes of 2.2 million barrels daily.

-A National Iranian Oil Company official, Mohammad Ali Emadi, put the decrease down to oilfield maintenance and not sanctions imposed on Iran’s nuclear program.
+A National Iranian Oil Company official, Mohammad Ali Emadi, put the decrease down to oilfield maintenance and not sanctions imposed on Iran’s nuclear programme.

 When pressed for further details on the oilfield overhauls, three senior Iranian officials declined to comment.
 There is no end of speculation among Western executives and policy-makers.